-* Due to the fact that MECP2 mutations are now identified in some individuals prior to any clear evidence of regression, the diagnosis of “possible” Rett syndrome should be given to those individuals under 3 years of age who have not lost any skills but otherwise have clinical features suggestive of Rett syndrome.
+* Due to the fact that MECP2 mutations are now identified in some individuals prior to any clear evidence of regression, the diagnosis of “possible” Rett syndrome should be given to those individuals under three years of age who have not lost any skills but otherwise have clinical features suggestive of Rett syndrome.
 These individuals should be reassessed every 6 to 12 months for evidence of regression.
 If regression manifests, the diagnosis should then be changed to definite Rett syndrome.
-However, if the child does not show any evidence of regression by 5 years, the diagnosis of Rett syndrome should be questioned.
+However, if the child does not show any evidence of regression by five years, the diagnosis of Rett syndrome should be questioned.

 ** Loss of acquired language is based on best acquired spoken language skill, not strictly on the acquisition of distinct words or higher language skills.
 Thus, an individual who had learned to babble but then loses this ability is considered to have a loss of acquired language.